 “For us, yes, but not for the Stilla” I heard him gurgling again.
 I go over the ledge and cling to the side.

 “I’m curious, Periclum!
 I want to know what the apartment below looks like!”
 The cable tightened between me and Periclum as I lowered myself over the edge.
 Clinging onto the ledge, the suit made it feel so easy.
 I forgot about the cable, though, and Periclum panicked.

 “James, you’re pulling me!”
 I heard some scraping above me and figured that I was pulling Periclum with me.
-I then saw a chunk of the ledge fall and the outline of Periclum dangling on the edge.
-I saw him grab hold of the ledge again and dangle next to me.
+A chunk of the ledge fell and the outline of Periclum was dangling on the edge.
+I saw his outline grab hold of the ledge and dangle next to me.